 The Conference Report states that the AFS income inclusion rules do not revise the rules associated with realization of income for federal income tax purposes and do not require recognition of income in situations where such an event has not yet occurred for tax.
-(H.R.
-Rep. No. 115-466, at 428 fn.
-872 (2017) (Conf.
-Rep.).)
-Accordingly, the proposed regulations include two provisions that provide rules relating to the interaction between the AFS income inclusion rules with certain transactions and items of income that may be treated differently or excluded from income for federal income tax purposes.
+Accordingly, the Proposed Regulations include two provisions that provide rules relating to the interaction between the AFS income inclusion rules with certain transactions and items of income that may be treated differently or excluded from income for federal income tax purposes.